Amazon ECR – Container Registry & Image Scanning

 • An “allow” permission on an action in either an IAM identity policy or a file system resource policy allows access for that action.

-ECR Repository policy
+ECR Repository Policy

 • Repository policies are resource-based policies that can help control access to the repositories and the images within them.